 Vancouver, the county seat of Clark County, was settled by the Hudson's Bay Company in 1825 as a fur trading post.
 Agriculture and lumber quickly became the primary industries, and most transportation occurred on the river.
 Prune farming was established in Clark County in the 1890s and became a prominent industry in the Hazel Dell area.
 An advertisement in The Oregonian referred to the area as the "rich Clarke County prune belt, 5 miles from Vancouver."
 Vancouver had a large cooperative cannery and several prune drying operations throughout the county.
-Logging was an xvii "Memorandum of Understanding," 1943.
+Logging was an additional leading industry in the area, as well as cutting cordwood and some gold mining along Chicken and Gold Creeks.